Skip to main content Link Search Menu Expand Document (external link)

 Our goal is to make lectures and office hours worthwhile to attend (e.g. we do in-class exercises).
 However, lecture attendance is not required.
 All lectures will be recorded.
 These will be made available to you (UCSD podcast).

 That said, we have found that students who come to lecture and are engaged fully learn the most (which is our goal!).
 We also know that students have a lot on their plate (which is why we don’t require attendance).
 To this end, we will incentivize lecture attendance.
-Students who attend 75% of all lectures throughout the quarter will have their lowest assignment score replaced with full credit.
+Students who attend 75% of all lectures throughout the quarter will get extra credit (see Course Components & Points).
 Attendance will be tracked through student responses using the ClassQuestion app.
 To earn credit for a given class day, you must respond to at least 50% of the day’s questions.
 (Correctness does not matter.)
+That said, attendance is required on guest lecture days, and attendance at all guest lectures will constitute your Guest Lecture attendance grade.

 Course Assignments & Topics

 This class is a survey course intended to get you all excited about becoming data scientists!
 Data are everywhere and they’re being used in tried-and-true, new, and creative ways.
-This course will introduce you to the broad topics in data science, discuss what it means to be a data scientist, and get you on your way to thinking like a data scientist.
+This course will introduce you to the broad topics in data science in the context of cognitive science, discuss what it means to be a data scientist, and get you on your way to thinking like a data scientist.

 Readings & Quizzes